-AICL defines risk appetite as the amount, and sources of risk which it is seeking, willing to accept and looking to avoid, in pursuit of business objectives over a set period of time.
+AICL defines risk appetite as the aggregate amount of risk which it is seeking, willing to accept and looking to avoid, in pursuit of business objectives over a set period of time.
 AICL's risk appetite statement, agreed by the AICL Board, provides:

-- Qualitative preference statements for the types of risk we face in the course of its business - Qualitative and quantitative appetite statements for each category of risk - Risk tolerance volatility thresholds against four key group measures.
+- Qualitative preference statements for the types of risk we face in the course of its business - Qualitative and quantitative appetite statements and risk limits for each category of risk - Risk tolerance volatility thresholds against four key measures.

-AICL's Risk appetite is complimentary to the Saga risk appetite statement but is tailored to the specific attributes and needs of the business.
+AICL's Risk appetite is complimentary to the Saga plc risk appetite statement but is tailored to the specific attributes and needs of the business.